omid-sar/End_to_End_GPT2/README.md

 To streamline your VSCode setup on remote servers through SSH, use the provided script to install essential extensions.
 Execute these commands in your terminal:

 ```bash
 # Make the script executable
 chmod +x install_vscode_extensions.sh

 # Run the script to install extensions
 ./install_vscode_extensions.sh
 ```
-This version assumes that the script is part of a repository that the user can clone, and provides concise commands for setting up the environment using the script.
+This script ensures that your remote VSCode environment mirrors the robustness of your local setup with necessary extensions pre-installed.
+Modify install_vscode_extensions.sh directly in the repository to customize which extensions are installed.

 ## Special Features